agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 	This is straight forward.
 Examples regarding the central idea connecting to life experiences.

-4. give analogies and metaphors to help people connect your ideas to the things that they already understand (for example, critical thinking is like an onion, the way you cut it will determine whether your eyes bleed tears or not).
+4. Give analogies and metaphors to help people connect your ideas to the things that they already understand (for example, critical thinking is like an onion, the way you cut it will determine whether your eyes bleed tears or not).

-	Analogies, figures of speech shall be available atleast to communicate all the main ideas identified.
+	Analogies and figures of speech shall be available atleast to communicate all the main ideas identified.

-5. state the observations and hypothesis
+5. State the observations and hypothesis

 6. Have the output of one sentence flow into the other

    Each sentence should connect with the following sentence.
-What does it mean? words from one sentence are found in the second sentence?
+What does it mean?
+Words from one sentence are found in the second sentence?
-   A question is followed by an answer (unless rhetoric).
-It has to be about the previous sentence
+   A question is followed by an answer (unless rhetoric)?

    Not like this: